A Plan to Avoid Long-Term Impacts of Introducing Landing Fees for General Aviation in Australia

 3. Councils Face Higher Administrative and Opportunity Costs

-4. Long-Term Income Decline vs. Community Benefit Loss
+4. Long-Term Income Decline Plus Community Benefit Loss

 Short-term gain:

-- Loss of tourism and aviation business can cost towns tens of thousands in annual visitor spending.
+- Landing fees equal a loss of tourism and aviation business that can cost towns in annual visitor spending.

 Conclusion & Plan